kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 #### Alpha

 - Completed functionalities include:
-  - Approved specification of the `DifferentialSnapshot` CRD and CSI GRPC services
+  - Approved specification of the `VolumeSnapshotDelta` CRD and CSI GRPC services
-  - Ability to create, update, delete and retrieve `DifferentialSnapshot` custom resources.
+  - Ability to create, update, delete and retrieve `VolumeSnapshotDelta` custom resources.
   - Validator to enforce validation criteria like missing required fields.
   - Authorisation delegation to the Kubernetes API server via the `SubjectAccessReview` API.
-  - Implementation of the CSI GRPC client-side logic on the `DifferentialSnapshot` listener.
+  - Implementation of the CSI GRPC client-side logic on the `VolumeSnapshotDelta` listener.
 - Initial e2e tests completed and enabled.
 - Since this is an out-of-tree CSI component, no feature flag is required.